FlameHorizon/Lapis/README.md

 # Lapis

-Lapis in Excel Add-in with a collection of various methods and data types which will increase developer's efficiency and reduce development time while working with VBA.
+Lapis is an Excel Add-in with collection of various methods and data types which will increase developer's efficiency and reduce development time while working with VBA.

 ## Getting started